makersacademy/bowling-challenge/README.md

 I would like to give a bonus round if the person scores a strike on the last turn

 As an individual's score board,
 I would like print out a message "Good Game" with the total score.

 ```

 ### Approach

+I mapped it out at first and thought I knew how to do it.
+It took me a while to figure out whether to do it in an array of arrays, or an array of hashes.
+I did it in an array of hashes to keep track of the frame, round and score.

+My aim was to get the logic down which I was half successful at.
+I suffered most on the addition of the bonus points for the Strike and Spare.
+Although, my code only has half a strike function down, I knew how to code a spare but did not know how to add the bonus points.

+I am continuing this challenge and will finish this code eventually and give you a code worthy of a review. #keen.

+~Dania

 ## Bowling — how does it work?